roelbondoc/roelbondoc.github.io/_posts/2025-06-27-introducing-discode.md

 ---
 layout: post
 title: Introducing Discode
+description: Launch and sell self-hosted Ruby on Rails applications with Discode - a platform for distributing Rails apps with licensing, updates, and customer management.
 ---

 For years I have had a small collection of Rails projects sitting in private GitHub repos.
 Some were weekend experiments, other launched without any marketing before I moved on to the next idea.
 They all shared the same fate: running nowhere and earning nothing.
 Earlier this year I finally decided to solve my own problem and give those projects a second life.
 The result is **Discode**.